AnzelleL23/bubbles/README.md

 # Dive Site Tier List

 A personal tier list of all the dive sites that I have been to so far.
-I typically judge a place based on water conditions and reef life (fish density and coral variety), so I may be slightly biased in this regard.
+I am a little biased towards places with 'bluer waters' and healthyreef life (fish density and coral variety) so do take the ranking with a pinch of salt.
 Links to my justifications and reasonings are embedded inside the text.
 Since there are still many other places that I have yet to visit, this list may evolve overtime.
-Additionally, do note that these opinions are mine, and mine only.
-Our experiences may vary depending on the season so kindly take this list with a pinch of salt.
-Without further ado, the tiers are as follows:
+Additionally, do note that these opinions are mine, and mine only!
+Our experiences may vary (due to seasons) so I apologize in advance if this ranking does not align with your personal one.
+Without further ado, my tiers are as follows:

 - S Tier: Perfect - Absolutely must go!
 - A Tier: Excellent - I would definitely recommend a trip.